 It’s inexpensive and easy to make your own pain-relieving cream.

-Combine two tablespoons powdered hot chili peppers (I use powdered cayenne from the health food store) with two cups of olive or canola oil.
+Combine 2 tablespoons of powdered hot chile peppers (I use cayenne) with 2 cups of olive or canola oil.
 Heat on low temperature in a dedicated stainless saucepan, stirring occasionally.
-Let it sit for a few days, then rewarm the mixture, strain it through cheesecloth into a big glass jar (with a lid).
-If you want to create a thicker product, add an ounce of two of grated beeswax or beeswax beads to the warm mixture and stir to dissolve.
+Let this sit for a few days and then rewarm the mixture and strain it through cheesecloth into a big glass jar (with a lid).
+If you want to create a thicker product similar to a cream, add an ounce or two of grated beeswax or beeswax beads to the warm mixture and stir to dissolve.
 Cover and store in a cool place.

 To use, rub the oil or cream into the sore or chronically inflamed area several times a day.
-Wear kitchen gloves or (for smaller areas) use a Q Tip.
+Wear kitchen gloves or (for smaller areas) use a cotton swab.